apache/trafficserver/doc/developer-guide/api/functions/TSSslSecret.en.rst

     #include <ts/ts.h>

-.. function:: TSReturnCode TSSslSecretGet(const char * secret_name, int secret_name_length, const char ** secret_data_return, int * secret_data_len)
+.. function:: TSAllocatedVarLenData TSSslSecretGet(const char * secret_name, int secret_name_length)

 Description
 ===========

 :func:`TSSslSecretGet` fetches the named secret from the current secret map.
-TS_ERROR is returned if there is no entry for the secret.
+If there is no secret with the given name, the data pointer will be null, and the size will be zero.

 TSSslSecretUpdate
 *****************